gwaldron/osgearth/docs/source/build.md

 ## Building with vcpkg

-[vcpkg](https://github.com/Microsoft/vcpkg) is an extremely useful package manager.
+[vcpkg](https://github.com/Microsoft/vcpkg) is a package manager.
 It works on Windows, Linux and MacOS but for this guide we will focus on Windows.

 **Step 1 - Configure vcpkg**

 First, download and bootstrap [vcpkg](https://github.com/Microsoft/vcpkg) following the instructions on the page.

-**Step 2 - Set the osg_OPENGL_PROFILE triplet variable to GL3**
+**Step 2 - (Optional) Configure the osg_OPENGL_PROFILE triplet variable**

-Next, you will need to set a triplet variable to ensure that osg will be built with modern OpenGL features enabled that osgEarth requires.
+You can configure OSG to build in GL3 or GLCORE mode if you require it.
+Some platforms (like OSX or VMWare) require a GLCORE build.

 The latest (as of 6/6/2023) version of vcpkg will build OSG with OPENGL_PROFILE=GL2 by default.
-This is not sufficient for running osgEarth as it does not enable all modern OpenGL features that osgEarth requires and keeps the deprecated fixed function pipeline path in OSG.
+This is sufficient for running many osgEarth applications, but if you run into trouble with newer features, try a GL3 or GLCORE build instead.

 Open your existing x64-windows.cmake triplet file at path\to\vcpkg\triplets\x64-windows.cmake and add this line to the end of the file.
 ```